NSW Police provides the public face of road safety to the community and is a key road safety stakeholder.

 This combination of activities seeks to achieve road trauma reduction and the free movement of traffic through day to day on road activities.

-Changes to tow-away only crashes
+Tow-away only crashes

 Police will only need to attend if: